redwoodjs/redwood/packages/router/README.md

 </Router>
 ```

-Private routes are important, and should be easy to spot in your routes file.
-The larger your routes file gets, the more difficult it will probably become to find `<Set private /*...*/>` among your other sets.
+Private routes are important and should be easy to spot in your Routes file.
+The larger your Routes file gets, the more difficult it will probably become to find `<Set private /*...*/>` among your other Sets.
 So we also provide a `<Private>` component that's just an alias for `<Set private /*...*/>`.
-Most of our documentation will use `<Private>`.
+Most of our documentation uses `<Private>`.

 Here's the same example again, but now using `<Private>`